comakingspace/comakingspace.github.io/en/team.md

 ---
 Managers
 =
 Here you can see our managers.
-These ensure that the CoMakingSpace stays "up and running":
+They ensure that the CoMakingSpace stays "up and running":

 {%- include common_sites/managers.md -%}